Where to Stay in Sydney First Time: 10 BEST Areas

 Stay In The Rocks and Circular Quay If want to stay close to the major attractions; you are first-time travelers; you travel without a car; you want a central area with lots of open space, and you are planning a romantic city break or honeymoon.

-Darling harbour is just west of the Central Business District, wrapping around Tumbalong Bay.
+Darling harbour is located just west of the Central Business District, wrapping around Tumbalong Bay.
 Darling Harbour is particularly popular with families, with so many family dining spots and family friendly attractions within easy walking distance.

 Sea Life Sydney Aquarium and Wild Life Sydney Zoo are both just a few minutes away along the water.
 Sydney’s Madame Tussauds Wax Museum is just a little further along too.
 You can enjoy all the top Sydney attractions whilst also keeping close to lovely waterfront views.